-Map Viewer allows you to explore your data in different ways through a variety of smart mapping styles.
-When you use Change Style in Map Viewer, the nature of your data determines the styling suggestions you see by default.
-Once you have decided how you want to present your layer, you can make changes to its appearance that are immediately reflected on the map.
-Map Viewer gives you control over styling elements such as color ramps, line weights, transparency, and symbols.
+Map Viewer Classic allows you to explore your data in different ways through a variety of smart mapping styles.
+When you use Change Style in Map Viewer Classic, the nature of your data determines the styling suggestions you see by default.
+Once you decide how you want to present the layer, you can make changes to its appearance that are immediately reflected on the map.
+With Map Viewer Classic, you have control over styling elements such as color ramps, line weights, transparency, and symbols.

 Supported layer types

-You can use Change Style with the following types of layers:
+You can use Change Style smart mapping with the following types of layers:

 - Hosted feature layer